RMPasta/Shofeur/README.md

 ## Project Structure

 - The main application code can be found in the `pages` directory.
-- Stylesheets and Tailwind CSS configurations are located in the `styles` directory.
 - Components and utility functions are placed in their respective directories.

 ## Contributing